Nokia Networks: History

 On 15 April 2015, Nokia announced its intent to purchase Alcatel-Lucent for €15.6 billion in an all-stock deal.
 The acquisition aimed to create a stronger competitor to the rival firms Ericsson and Huawei, whom Nokia and Alcatel-Lucent had surpassed in terms of total combined revenue in 2014.
-The acquisition was expected to be completed in early 2016, and was subject to regulatory and shareholder approval.
-Regulatory approval was obtained in October 2015 and shareholder approval was announced on 4 January 2016.
+After receiving regulatory approval in October 2015 and shareholder approval on 4 January 2016, the acqusition was completed on 3 November 2016, after which Nokia Networks took over the network function of the company.